 Vertigo is the sensation that the environment around you is spinning.
 Ginger may also help with alleviating the dizzy feeling of the condition.

 In one controlled study, participants went into a room that simulated vertigo.
 Given either a ginger supplement or a placebo, the groups had to undergo the simulation three times.
-Compared to the placebo group, ginger significantly reduced vertigo in the participants.
+Ginger significantly reduced vertigo in the participants compared to those in the placebo group.

 Although study results vary, ginger has proven to be effective in treating nausea that is related to motion sickness.